 Improving Your Writing: Steps To Become A Better Writer

 It’s 2:00 AM – I am too excited to write this post about improving your writing.
-Actually, that is how r3ciprocity.com – the proofreading software I am (trying) to build – got started.
-Driving home from Disney World, I had a curious thought about why there were no software services like r3ciprocity.com available.
+Actually, that is how r3ciprocity.com – the editing software I am (trying) to build – got started.
+Driving home from Disney World, I had a curious thought about why there were no editing software services like r3ciprocity.com available.
 After a few weeks of mulling over this thought, I got up at 2:00 AM and drafted an outline of r3ciprocity.com.
 It is curious where a little bit of play, imagination, and joy of learning will take you.

-Improving Your Writing Begins At Ground Zero.
+Improving Your Writing As A Graduate Student Begins At Ground Zero.

 To be honest, I stink at writing.
 I really, really do.
 Becoming better at writing, for me, has be very difficult.
-Like almost fail out of high school english stink.
+Like almost fail out of high school English class stink.
 Mentally, it takes a lot to motivate me to write something.
 I am slow and mistake-ridden.
 Then, once I get it on the page, I always feel nervous and anxious about what I wrote.
 Like right now, I am well aware of someone reading this will find fault in the way that I write.
 I missed “this” or I missed “that”.
 You should have done “this” and you should have done “that.”

 This anxiety gets worst when I ask for peer feedback on my writing.
 There are lots of reasons for this anxiety from asking for peer feedback, like, whether I am imposing.
 Also, if I ask somebody for feedback that is better than me, what are they to say?
 I am sure they won’t like what I wrote.